gotmc/ivi/README.md

 ## Overview

-The [IVI Specifications][ivi-specs] developed by the IVI Foundation provide standardized APIs for programming test instruments.
+The [IVI Specifications][ivi-specs] developed by the [IVI Foundation][ivi-foundation] provide standardized APIs for programming test instruments.
 This package is a partial, Go-based implementation of the IVI Specifications, which are specified for C, COM, and .NET.

 The main advantage of the [ivi][] package is not having to learn the [SCPI][] commands for each individual piece of test equipment.
-For instance, both the Agilent 33220A and the Stanford Research Systems DS345 function generators can be programmed using one standard API.
+For instance, by using the [ivi][] package both the Agilent 33220A and the Stanford Research Systems DS345 function generators can be programmed using one standard API.
 The only requirement for this is having an IVI driver for the desired test equipment.

+If an [ivi][] driver doesn't exist for a peice of test equipment that you want to use, please open an issue and/or submit a pull request.
+The [IVI Specifications][] don't provide APIs for every type of test equipment (e.g., they don't specify an API for electronic loads) in which case a set of APIs will be developed as needed for new types of test equipment.

-Currently, [ivi][] doesn't cache state.
-Every time an attribute is read directly from the instrument.
-Development focus is currently on fleshing out the APIs and creating a few IVI drivers for each instrument type.
+Development focus is currently on solidifying the APIs and creating a few IVI drivers for each instrument type.

 ## Installation